The most expensive variable in your organization

 Capacity Audit

 A structured assessment of where capacity is degrading across your organization and what it's costing.
-Recovery Debt and Forfeited Upside anchor a defensible organizational capacity cost top-line.
-The other three taxes (Meeting, Decision Density, Manager Load) are diagnostic lenses showing which patterns concentrate the cost.
+The floor is the operational capacity cost, computed from your own data, with Meeting, Decision Density, and Manager Load as the lenses that explain it.
+On top of the floor the audit adds Recovery Debt and reports Forfeited Upside separately.
 You get a report your CFO can read, and a ranked list of interventions.

 Capacity-Aligned Execution Pilot

 A 12-week engagement with one team or business unit.
-The full framework deployed, before-and-after measurement, and a case study your organization owns.
+The full framework deployed, the work demand redesigned, before-and-after measurement, and a case study your organization owns.
+The Manager Execution Capacity Cohort runs concurrently on the pilot manager.
 Every scaled rollout needs a proof point.
 The pilot produces yours.

 Organizational Capacity Intelligence License

-An annual license that deploys the full system as ongoing organizational infrastructure: the Zones Framework as shared language, Manager Capacity Certification in annual cohorts, an organizational capacity dashboard, and quarterly executive reviews against the capacity cost top-line.
+An annual license that deploys the full system as ongoing organizational infrastructure: the Zones Framework as shared language, Manager Capacity Certification in annual cohorts, an organizational capacity dashboard, and quarterly executive reviews against the operational capacity cost.
 The license is what this looks like when an organization decides it isn't a project to finish.

 For your budget conversation

-Every engagement is benchmarked against the capacity cost top-line the audit produces, so the spend has a number sitting next to it before it gets approved.
+Every engagement is benchmarked against the operational capacity cost the audit produces, so the spend has a number sitting next to it before it gets approved.
 Full pricing →

 2026 Design Partner Cohort · Three Slots